 Type of licence What asbestos can be removed?
-Class A Can remove any amount or quantity of asbestos or ACM, including: any amount of friable asbestos or ACM any amount of ACD any amount of non-friable asbestos or ACM.
-Class B Can remove: any amount of non-friable asbestos or ACM • (Note: A Class B licence is required for removal of more than 10 m 2 of non- friable asbestos or ACM but the licence holder can also remove up to 10 m^2 of non-friable asbestos or ACM).
-ACD associated with the removal of non-friable asbestos or ACM.
-(Note: A Class B licence is required for removal of ACD associated with the removal of more than 10 m 2 of non-friable asbestos or ACM but the licence holder can also remove ACD associated No licence required Can remove: (Seqwater still requires this work to be completed • up to 10 m 2 of non-friable asbestos or ACM by a suitably qualified and ACD that is: experience service provider) associated with the removal of less than 10 m2 of non-friable asbestos or ACM • not associated with the removal of friable or non-friable asbestos and is only a minor contamination.
+Class A Can remove any amount or quantity of asbestos or ACM, including: any amount of friable asbestos or ACM (including LDB) any amount of ACD any amount of non-friable asbestos or ACM.
+Class B Can remove: any amount of non-friable asbestos or ACM ACD associated with the removal of non-friable asbestos or ACM.
+No licence required (Seqwater still requires this work to be completed by a suitably qualified and experience service provider) Can remove: up to 10 m2 of non-friable asbestos or ACM ACD that is: associated with the removal of less than 10 m2 of non-friable asbestos or ACM not associated with the removal of friable or non-friable asbestos and is only a minor contamination.